Navy Secretary threatened to resign, but not the Top SEAL officer: officials

 “A tweet is not a written order,” one official said about the president telling the SEALs over Twitter this week not to remove Gallagher from the SEAL teams and take his Trident pin away.

-However, Spencer denied threatening to resign at a defense conference in Halifax, Canada, according to reporters present.
+However, Spencer denied threatening to resign at a defense conference in Halifax, Canada, on Saturday, according to reporters present.

 “I’m still here, I did not threaten to resign, we’re here to talk about external threats and Eddie Gallagher is not one of them,” Spencer said during a panel on the Arctic.
+Spencer told reporters he works at the pleasure of the president.

 TRUMP GRANTS CLEMENCY TO 2 ARMY OFFICERS ACCUSED OF WAR CRIMES, RESTORES RANK TO NAVY SEAL EDDIE GALLAGHER